Department of Biochemistry and Molecular Biology

-Our interest in Adhesion GPCRs started in the mid-90th with the expression cloning of CD97 and the identification of CD55 as its interacting partner.
-Since then, we have extensively studied the evolution, expression, structure, specificity, and functions of Adhesion GPCRs in immune cells.
+My interest in Adhesion GPCRs started in the mid-90th with the expression cloning of CD97 and the identification of CD55 as its interacting partner.
+Since then, I have extensively studied the evolution, expression, structure, specificity, and functions of Adhesion GPCRs in immune cells.
 This work has focussed on the subfamily E members CD97 and EMR1 to 4, and more recently, on the subfamily G cluster GPR56/GPR97/GPR114.
 Using antibody application and gene targeting, we demonstrated roles of CD97 in granulocyte homeostasis and autoimmune pathogenesis.
 Moreover, we formally proved the interaction of CD97 with CD55 in vivo and showed that CD97 expression levels on circulating blood cells are regulated upon contact with CD55, possibly to restrict CD97-CD55-mediated cell adhesion to tissue sites.
-More recently, we reported the specific expression of GPR56 by cytotoxic lymphocytes and described a role of the receptor in regulating immediate effector functions.
+More recently, we reported the specific expression of GPR56 by cytotoxic lymphocytes and microglia and described a role of GPR56 in regulating immediate effector functions of NK cells.

 My group is much interested in the physiological and molecular aspects of Adhesion GPCR signalling.
 We try to unravel, which stimuli Adhesion GPCR sense, how they are activated and which role proteolytic processing of Adhesion GPCR plays in this process.
 We primarily use Drosophila melanogaster as a genetic model to investigate these questions under in vivo conditions, but we also employ biochemistry, structural biology, biophysics and bioinformatics to dissect and characterise the physiological and molecular logic of Adhesion GPCR signals.